Jubayer254/Calculator/README.md

 ## Project Overview
 This is a simple web application of a calculator.
 ## Developed Using
-* Programing Language: HTML, CSS, JavaScript
+Programing Languages: HTML, CSS, JavaScript
 ## Developed By
   Jubayer Hossen
   Email: `jhossen191254@bscse.uiu.ac.bd`